fabquenneville/colortools/README.md

 # colortools

-colortools is a Python command line tool
+colortools is a Python command line tool go generate lists of colors in formats like css, csv ...

 ## Documentation

-The documentation is available on the following [link]()
+The documentation is available on the following [link](https://fabquenneville.github.io/colortools/index.html)

 ## Releases

-Instalation instructions are found [here]().

 ## Usage

+Examples are available in the [manual](https://fabquenneville.github.io/colortools/usage/manual.html).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.